|Scientific name||Bucephala clangula||Common name||Common Goldeneye|

 - S9067 - The IWC count totals were around 15,000 - 60,000 individuals during 2011-2015 (Wetlands International 2017), i.e. the maximum count has reached the population estimate Delany & Scott (2006) derived from the breeding population estimate for RU in BirdLife International (2004), despite the fact that countries with important populations of the species, such as UA, were not counted during this period.
 The sum of the national wintering population estimates is 16,000 - 45,000 individuals (BirdLife International 2015).

 - T6967 - IWC trends are uncertain but show positive tendency both for the long- and the short-term (Wetlands International 2017).
-This agrees with the wintering and breeding trends reported by BirdLife International (2015) for the region.
+These agree with the wintering and breeding trends reported by BirdLife International (2015) for the region.

 Copyright Wetlands International 2012 Citation: Wetlands International ().
 "Waterbird Population Estimates" .
 Retrieved from wpe.wetlands.org on